Shipping and Returns

 Orders within Australia and New Zealand

-Australia orders are shipped via Australia Post Express Service with a next day delivery guarantee (within the Australia Post network).
-National freight is complementary.
+Australian orders are shipped via Australia Post Express Service with a next day delivery guarantee (within the Australia Post network).
+National freight via this service is complementary.

 Orders to New Zealand are shipped via FedEx Priority Service with a 1-3 business day delivery window.
-The price for trans Tasman delivery is a flat rate of $90 including GST.
+Shipping to New Zealand is a flat rate of $90 including GST.

 International orders are shipped via FedEx Priority Service with a 1-3 business day delivery window.
-The price for trans Tasman delivery is a flat rate of $130 including GST.
+International shipping is charged at a flat rate of $150 including GST.

 Please note we do not accept returns when: